 Most modern fundraisers are more than aware of peer-to-peer fundraising.
-P2P fundraising campaigns combine the sense of mission with the social and competitive aspects of charitable giving, making it one of the most engaging – and most successful – methods of fundraising out there.
-While you may have heard of the more popular P2P campaigns like 5K runs, Walks and Dance Marathons, there are many more campaigns you can use to leverage the power of P2P fundraising for your cause.
+Peer-to-peer fundraising campaigns combine the sense of mission with the social and competitive aspects of charitable giving, making it one of the most engaging – and successful – methods of fundraising out there.

-Hosting a run or walk is one of the most popular P2P fundraising campaigns for a good reason.
+Hosting a run or walk is one of the most popular peer-to-peer fundraising campaigns and for good reason.

-One of the basics of any P2P campaign is giving participants tools that are social, mobile, and fun to raise donations on their own for the cause.
+One of the basics of any peer-to-peer campaign is giving participants tools that are social, mobile, and fun to raise donations on their own for the cause.

 When designing your run/walk, be sure your team thinks through the following fundraising questions: